Vran-n/uBlock-List/filters/desktop/README.md

 > [!NOTE]
 > You can use all of these filters at once.
-I've made them complement each other.
-> Desktop filters also work for tablets
+I've made them complement each other. <br/>Desktop filters also work for tablets

 # TWITTER CATEGORY
 Note: As of April 3, 2025.
 I've decided to remove the declutter section of "Modify Twitter" to make it easier for myself to update these versions.